-skilled nursing facility ("SNF"), respectively, and ends after 60 consecutive days during which the beneficiary was not an inpatient of either a hospital or a SNF.
-The Medigap Plans acknowledged that, in very rare circumstances, Policyholders could receive up to five \$100 premium credits per year.
-Nevertheless, the Medigap Plans certified that only a small minority of Policyholders typically would undergo more than one, and an even smaller minority would undergo more than two, inpatient admissions in a single year.
-Therefore, the vast majority of Policyholders would receive only one \$100 premium credit per year under the Proposed Arrangement.
-9
+that, in very rare circumstances, Policyholders could receive up to five \$100 premium credits per year.
+Nevertheless, the Medigap Plan certified that only a small minority of Policyholders typically would undergo more than one, and an even smaller minority would undergo more than two, inpatient admissions in a single year.
+Therefore, the vast majority of Policyholders receive only one \$100 premium credit per year under the Arrangement.9

-The Proposed Arrangement would not affect the liability of any Policyholder for payment obligations stemming from Medicare Part A-covered inpatient services, whether provided by a Network Hospital or any other hospital.
-Whether a Policyholder is admitted to a Network Hospital or a hospital that is not a Network Hospital, the Policyholder would not be responsible for paying any part of the Part A inpatient deductible, as provided for under the Medigap Plans' respective policies, nor would the Policyholder be subject to any financial penalty (e.g., an increased premium) for not selecting a Network Hospital for Medicare Part A-covered inpatient care.
+The Arrangement does not affect the liability of any Policyholder for payment obligations stemming from Medicare Part A-covered inpatient services, whether provided by a Network Hospital or any other hospital.
+Whether a Policyholder is admitted to a Network Hospital or a hospital that is not a Network Hospital, the Policyholder is not responsible for paying any part of the Part A inpatient deductible, as provided for under the Medigap Plan's policies, nor is the Policyholder subject to any financial penalty (e.g., an increased premium) for not selecting a Network Hospital for Medicare Part A-covered inpatient care.

-While the Medigap Plans would not advertise the Proposed Arrangement, in whole or in part, to potential enrollees, they would provide information about the Network Hospitals and the premium credit to Policyholders upon enrollment and through periodic mailings thereafter.
-In all such materials, the Medigap Plans certified that they would make clear that a Policyholder's use of a hospital that is not a Network Hospital would: (i) have no effect on the Policyholder's liability for any costs covered by the Medigap Plans' respective policies; and (ii) not result in a financial penalty (e.g., an increased premium) to the Policyholder.
-The PHO certified that it would not, acting by itself or in conjunction with the Network Hospitals, advertise any aspect of the Proposed Arrangement to Policyholders or potential enrollees of the Medigap Plans.
+While the Medigap Plan does not advertise the Arrangement, in whole or in part, to potential enrollees, it provides information about the Network Hospitals and the premium credit to Policyholders upon enrollment and through periodic mailings thereafter.
+In all such materials, the Medigap Plan certified that it makes clear that a Policyholder's use of a hospital that is not a Network Hospital: (i) has no effect on the Policyholder's liability for any costs covered by the Medigap Plan's policy; and (ii) does not result in a financial penalty (e.g., an increased premium) to the Policyholder.
+The PHO certified that it does not, acting by itself or in conjunction with the Network Hospitals, advertise any aspect of the Arrangement to Policyholders or potential enrollees of the Medigap Plan.